-The undergraduate and graduate curricula are based on a modular system2.
+The undergraduate and graduate curricula are based on a modular system1.
 The NUS modular system combines the rigour and depth of the British university system with the flexibility and breadth of the American system.
-Under this system, workloads are expressed in terms of Modular Credits (MCs), and academic performance is measured by grade points on a 5-point scale.
-Students can progress at their own pace and choose from a wide range of modules offered by different Faculties/Schools.
-The modular system offers students the possibility of accelerating their courses of study by taking more modules per semester (i.e., above the average of 20 MCs per semester), subject to the approval of their home Faculty.
+Under this system, workloads are expressed in terms of Modular Credits (MCs)2, and academic performance is measured by grade points on a 5-point scale.
+Students can progress at their own pace and choose from a wide range of modules offered by different Colleges/Faculties/Schools.
+The modular system offers students the possibility of accelerating their programmes of study by taking more modules per semester (i.e., above the average of 20 MCs per semester), subject to the approval of their home Faculty.

 Pre-requisites, Co-requisites, and Preclusions